lachwot/lachwot.github.io/index.md

 Under the root of the folder, the structure should be as follows (Add structure in here)

 ### Using the datset
-To regenerate scenes and perform data analysis, you can use the `scene_parser` python file.
+To perform data analysis, you can use the `scene_parser` python file.
 This file assumes the default directory structure (from the Monash Bridges download), so be sure to avoid changing that.
-The `scene_parser` file allows you to read the metadata files, and stores each of those in an array.
-The data availiable is as follows, per object (each element of an array will have these fields):
+The `scene_parser` file allows you to read the metadata files.
+Per object in each scene, the data is as follows:
-`class`: The class of the object, this will match one of the names of the objects in the object set.
+- `class`: The class of the object, this will match one of the names of the objects in the object set.
-`position`: The 3DOF XYZ position of the object.
+- `position`: The 3DOF XYZ position of the object.
-`orientation`: The 3DOF Roll, Pitch, Yaw of the object.
+- `orientation`: The 3DOF Roll, Pitch, Yaw of the object.

+By default, this file will loop through each individual scenes (in the process looping through the _object count_,_pair number_, _scene number_ and all objects within the given scene.
+This can be modified to your needs.
+The crucial components are knowing the structure of the JSON object that is parsed from the `*_meta.json` files.